 The Indenture establishes a Collection Account.
-The Trustee will credit to the Collection Account: (1) all amounts received as interest and principal payments with respect to the Financed Student Loans, including all payments from a Guarantee Agency, Interest Subsidy Payments and Special Allowance Payments, (2) proceeds of any sale or assignment of Financed Student Loans as described under "-Financed Student Loans" below, (3) all amounts received as income from investment securities in the Collection Account, the Revolving Account and the Capitalized Interest Account, and (4) any amounts received by the Trustee pursuant to the indemnification provisions of any Cross-Indemnity Agreement.
+The Trustee will credit to the Collection Account: (1) all amounts received as interest and principal payments with respect to the Portfolio Loans, including all payments from a Guarantee Agency, Interest Subsidy Payments and Special Allowance Payments, (2) proceeds of any sale or assignment of Portfolio Loans as described under "-Portfolio Loans" below, (3) all amounts received as income from investment securities in the Collection Account and the Capitalized Interest Account, and (4) any amounts received by the Trustee pursuant to the indemnification provisions of any Cross-Indemnity Agreement.

-On each Quarterly Payment Date, the Trustee will apply the moneys in the Collection Account received during the preceding Collection Period, and not previously paid out, as described under "-Distributions of

-Available Funds."
-If amounts in the Collection Account at the end of a Collection Period are not sufficient to make the payments on a Quarterly Payment Date with respect to Administrative Allowances and Trustee Fees, interest on the Senior Notes and (unless a Subordinate Note Interest Trigger is in effect) the Class B Notes, and the principal of any Notes on their Final Maturity Date, the Trustee will apply additional moneys received after the end of the Collection Period and before the Quarterly Payment Date.
+On each Quarterly Payment Date, the Trustee will apply the moneys in the Collection Account received during the preceding Collection Period (or, in the case of investment earnings under an investment agreement, moneys received on or prior to the Quarterly Payment Date representing interest accrued during the Collection Period), and not previously paid out, as described under "-Distributions of Available Funds."
+If amounts in the Collection Account at the end of a Collection Period are not sufficient to make the payments on a Quarterly Payment Date with respect to Administrative Allowances and Trustee Fees, interest on the Class A Notes and (unless a Subordinate Note Interest Trigger is in effect) the Class B Notes, and the principal of any Notes on their Final Maturity Date, the Trustee will apply additional moneys received after the end of the Collection Period and before the Quarterly Payment Date.

-Amounts in the Collection Account will be paid out by the Trustee at any time: : (1) as required by the provisions of a Cross-Indemnity Agreement, (2) upon receipt of an Issuer Order certifying that such amounts are owed as monthly Consolidation Loan rebate fees or as quarterly "excess interest" recapture payments pursuant to the Higher Education Act and directing that such amounts be so paid and (3) during the Revolving Period, for the origination of Consolidation Loans (but only from amounts therein constituting principal collections with respect to Financed Student Loans) upon receipt by the Trustee of an Issuer Order directing such application.
+Amounts in the Collection Account will be paid out by the Trustee at any time: (1) as required by the provisions of a Cross-Indemnity Agreement, and (2) upon receipt of an Issuer Order certifying that such amounts are owed as quarterly "excess interest" recapture payments pursuant to the Higher Education Act and directing that such amounts be so paid.